keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 as your `KeptnApp`.
 2. Move the lists of pre/post-deployment tasks and evaluation from `KeptnApp` to `KeptnAppContext`.
-In other words, delete them from `KeptnApp` and add them to `KeptnAppContext`.
+In other words, delete them from `KeptnApp.spec` and add them under the `KeptnAppContext.spec` field.
 3. Add the `app.kubernetes.io/managed-by: keptn` annotation
 to `KeptnApp`.
 4. Change the value of the `apiVersion` field for the `KeptnApp` resource